Rajatino16/3DSP/README.md

 # 3DSP

+For Python Code without the use of 3D Slicer: the folder "Python" has the jupyter Notebook (IPYNB file), Python Script (PY file), Dataset and the STL file.

-In the "Python" folder there exist 3 files, the jupyter Notebook (IPYNB file), Python Script (PY file), and CT.nrrd.
+In the "Python (with Slicer)" folder there exist 3 files, the jupyter Notebook (IPYNB file), Python Script (PY file), and CT.nrrd.

 To Run the Python Script:

 Copy the code and paste it in the python console inside Slicer.

 There are 4 lines in the script after which interaction with Slicer is needed.
 These 4 lines are marked by a series of # in the script. ex; ######(1)###### indicates first location.

 These 4 lines require the user: